 How to Maintain a Dog Brush

 A dog brush isn’t going to break the bank, but the expenses associated with owning a dog can add up quickly if you’re not careful.
-That’s why it’s always a good idea to make your dog brush last as long as it can.
+That’s why making your dog brush last as long as possible is always a good idea.

 To get the most out of your dog brush, we recommend the following tips:

 - If your dog likes to chew, keep it out of reach.
 We learned this the hard way when our dog was younger, and he can destroy dog brushes.

 - Make a habit of removing the hair after brushing.
 Always.
 Don’t let it build up on the brush.

-- Wipe it down from time to time to prevent dirt and grime from building up.
+- Wipe it down occasionally to prevent dirt and grime from building up.